but starting seems overwhelming.

 I received my Montessori 6-9 teaching certification from The American Montessori Society in 2004.

 In 2012, I earned an MA with a concentration in Environmental Studies from Goddard College and self published Wings, Worms, and Wonder: A Guide for Creatively Integrating Gardening and Outdoor Learning Into Children’s Lives!

 Beyond inspiring students, teachers, and home and community gardeners around the world through my book, blog, consultations, workshops, conference presentations, and book events, I do lot of work locally here in Neptune Beach, Florida.

-I am the Education Coordinator for DIG Local, a non-profit though which I get to develop and facilitate community children’s gardens and free garden education workshops to local children and families.
+I am the Education Coordinator for DIG Local, a non-profit though which I get to develop and facilitate 3 community children’s gardens and workshops for local children and families.
 I also serve on DIG Local’s Advisory Board, teach nature journaling in the University of North Florida’s Continuing Education Department, created and advise the Nature-Study Program for Montessori Tides School.

-Since leaving the classroom full time in 2010, I have taught arts based school garden integration and nature journaling in the University of Richmond’s 2012 & 2013 Nature and Sustainability Institute and the 2013 Sustainability & Nature Symposium, and have presented my work at the 2012 Association for Experiential Education International Conference, the 2012 & 2013 North American Association for Environmental Education International Conferences, The 2013 Green Schools International Conference, the 2013 American Montessori Society International Conference, and the 2012, 2013 & 2014 Florida Learn Green conferences, have taught many workshops on children’s nature connections and nature journaling, and have spoken at many schools, colleges, garden clubs, bookstores, and more!
+Since leaving the classroom full time in 2010, I have taught arts based school garden integration and nature journaling in the University of Richmond’s Nature and Sustainability Institute and the Sustainability & Nature Symposium, have presented my work at the Association for Experiential Education International, North American Association for Environmental Education International, Green Schools, American Montessori Society, League of Environmental Educators of Florida, and Florida Learn Green conferences, have taught many workshops on children’s nature connections and nature journaling, and have spoken at many schools, colleges, garden clubs, bookstores, and more!